stefanuebe/vaadin-fullcalendar/docs/main/samples.md

 ```

 # Using tippy.js for description tooltips
+By default the calendar does not provide tooltips for entries.
+However, you can easily integrate any type of
+tooltip mechanism or library, for instance by simply applying an html title or using a matured tooltip library
+like tippy.js.

 This sample shows how to easy integrate tippy.js into a custom subclass of FullCalendar to show an entry's description
 as a tooltip when hovering the entry inside the FC.
 Please customize the example as needed.